-Yoni had witnessed many people, too many, losing body parts, an eye, an arm, whatever, but sometimes they lost their wits, their souls, became Bod-kins, rabid, mindless animals, more wounded than any cripple.
-Some were young, some were old, some big, some small, all equally lost.
-If the God-kin were the peak of civilization and power, than surely the Bod-kin were at the extreme bottom of the spectrum.
+People here lost body parts – an eye, an arm.
+Sometimes they lost their wits, their souls.
+They became Bod-kin, rabid animals more wounded than any cripple.
+Some were young, some old, some big, some small, all equally lost.
+If the God-kin were the peak of civilization and power, than the Bod-kin were at the extreme bottom of the spectrum.

-“Lily, meet Bod-kin,” he wheezed, rolling the new corpse onto the burlap.
-The relentless heat of the day baked the desolate cactus and the withered, twisted shrubs like hell.
+The heat of the day baked the cactus and withered shrubs like hell.

 Then just die already, the buzzards laughed.

-Back home, everyone knew the Panter was lucky, and it was best of all to touch one, to pet one.
-Not that anyone ever did, or even could.
-But what have I got to lose?
-“I’ll be right back,” he said to both corpses.
-“Don’t go anywhere.”
-And moved up toward the Panter.
+Back home everyone knew the Panter was lucky.
+It was best of all to touch one, not that anyone ever did, or even could.

-The Panter licked its fur in complete unconcern, absently kneading its claws into the rock.
+The Panter licked its fur, kneading claws into hard rock.

-Panters were enormous, beautiful cats, larger than lions or the tigers he’d seen once in a traveling menagerie, as large as a big horse, or larger.
+Panters were enormous cats, larger than the lions or tigers he’d seen once in a traveling show.
+As large as a big horse, or larger.
 He should have been terrified, but he wasn’t.

-But the Panter…called…and he trudged forward, numb, until the pale blue of the sky, darkened, deepened, and he was at the top of the rise.
-Looking down from a sheer cliff, opening out to an endless ocean, he felt a nauseating vertigo and panic.
-He’d never escape from here, never see his family again, his home again, his friends again, never be that little boy again.
+He’d never escape from here, never see his family again, his home again, his friends again.
+He’d never be that little boy again.
 He’d become a Bod-kin, or worse.
 He knew it.